Becoming a Remote Developer in NZ: 7 Things to Know

 Software developers are some of the top paid professionals in New Zealand, with a median starting salary of $57,000 and average earnings of between $72-100k.
 They’re also in high demand given the growing need for tech skills and persistent skill shortages in the industry.

 With the ongoing COVID-19 pandemic, remote work has become increasingly desirable for both employees and employers.
-Software development is well-suited to a home office environment and is a top working from home job.
+Software development is well-suited to a home office environment and is a top working-from-home job.
 Pre-pandemic (and post-pandemic, hopefully!), software development is a common career among digital nomads – people who travel the world while they work remotely.

 Here are the things you need to know about becoming a remote software developer in New Zealand.